Nusa Islands, Bali A complete guide to Lembongan, Ceningan and Penida by JetSettingFools.com

 Guests who dine at Sandy Bay Beach Club are free to use the pool and loungers.
 Additionally, since the club is located on the far west side of the island, they provide free Nusa Lembongan transport to and from guests’ accommodations – just message them in advance to schedule a pickup time!

 Top Tip: Make it a day at Sandy Bay Beach Club!
-We spent a full day at Sandy Bay.
 They picked us up from our hotel mid-morning so that we could eat brunch-with-a-view.
 Afterwards, we set off on the coastal walk to Devil’s Tear and Dream Beach.
 On our return, we ordered a late lunch, swam in the pool and sipped on cold beverages before getting a ride back to our hotel.

 #7 Watch an Amazing Nusa Lembongan Sunset